Unified Functional-Holographic Theory of the QCD Critical End Point: Holographic-Topological Dual Criticality (HTDC)

 which is the near-boundary representation of the holographic susceptibility appropriate for asymptotically AdS geometries and matches the statement that $\chi_B$ is obtained from the bulk Maxwell equation.

-To capture the axial anomaly and topological fluctuations, we parameterize the Chern-Simons sector either directly through \eqref{eq:VQCDaction} or, equivalently, by introducing the pseudoscalar axion field $a$ dual to the topological density $q(x)=\frac{g^2}{32\pi^2}F\tilde F$, with kinetic term $\sim \int\sqrt{-g},Z_a(\varphi),(\partial a)^2$ and a mixing dictated by the anomaly.
+To capture the axial anomaly and topological fluctuations, we parameterize the Chern-Simons sector either directly through Eq.~\eqref{eq:VQCDaction} or, equivalently, by introducing the pseudoscalar axion field $a$ dual to the topological density $q(x)=\frac{g^2}{32\pi^2}F\tilde F$, with kinetic term $\sim \int\sqrt{-g},Z_a(\varphi),(\partial a)^2$ and a mixing dictated by the anomaly.
 The static, homogeneous topological susceptibility is then the zero-momentum limit of the two-point function of $q$, which holographically equals the second derivative of the on-shell action with respect to the UV boundary value $a^{(0)}=\theta$, yielding the standard Sturm-Liouville expression

 up to a known overall normalization fixed at $T=\mu_B=0$, and decreasing with $T$ (and with $\mu_B$ through screening) as the bulk axion effectively becomes heavier in the deconfined black-hole background and in line with lattice trends on the topological susceptibility at high temperature \cite{Borsanyi:2016ksw,Petreczky:2016vrs,Frison:2016vuc,Chen:2022fid}.
-Matching this holographic observable to the FRG description of the axial-anomaly channel defines the dimensionless suppression factor
+Matching this holographic observable to the FRG description of the axial-anomaly channel defines the dimensionless suppression factor given by Eq.~\eqref{eq:zetatopo}, which is the quantity entering the FRG flow of the ’t~Hooft coupling in Eq.~\eqref{eq:flowK} and thereby driving the evolution of $K(T,\mu_B)$ toward diminished anomaly in the deconfined, dense regime.

-which is the quantity entering the FRG flow of the ’t~Hooft coupling in Eq.~\eqref{eq:flowK} and thereby driving the evolution of $K(T,\mu_B)$ toward diminished anomaly in the deconfined, dense regime.
-Its normalization and the stability properties of the resulting $K$–flow are discussed in Appendix~\ref{subsec:A3}.
+{ For quantitative comparison, Fig.~\ref{fig:chiCS_zeta_mu0} displays the holographic Chern-Simons susceptibility at $\mu_B=0$ obtained from Eq.~\eqref{eq:chiCS}, together with the corresponding suppression factor $\zeta_{\rm topo}(T,0)$ used to couple the HTDC sector to the FRG anomaly channel.
+A representative lattice band for the topological susceptibility in the crossover and high-$T$ regime is shown for reference \cite{Borsanyi:2016ksw,Petreczky:2016vrs,Frison:2016vuc,Chen:2022fid}, rescaled to the same normalization conventions.